zippy/anansi/README.markdown

 # anansi

-A reference server for the ceptr platform
+A reference server for the ceptr platform.
+This project was replaced by [Ceptr](https://github.com/zippy/ceptr).
+Please view progress there.

 ## Installation